STUkh/generator-angular-webpack-es6/README.md

 > * Config has options for development and production mode

 > Use only webpack with npm.
 No external dependencies like bower, grunt, gulp...

+> Webpack@2 still in Beta and it may contain some bugs.
+Please, report them to Webpack developers directly.

 ### Install